-The North Carolina CEAL Research Team: Increasing Trustworthiness through Engaged Action and Mobilization (I-TEAM) Project is one of eleven state teams in the Community Engagement Research Alliance Against COVID-19 in Disproportionately Affected Communities (CEAL).
-NC I-TEAM is brought together in partnership by Community-Campus Partnerships for Health, the University of North Carolina Center for Health Equity Research, and the Wake Forest School of Medicine’s Maya Angelou Center for Health Equity.
+The North Carolina Community Engagement Alliance (CEAL) Research Team, also known as the Increasing Trustworthiness through Engaged Action and Mobilization (I-TEAM) Project, is one of 21 state teams in the Community Engagement Research Alliance Against COVID-19 in Disproportionately Affected Communities (CEAL).
+NC CEAL/I-TEAM is brought together in partnership by Community-Campus Partnerships for Health, the University of North Carolina Center for Health Equity Research, and the Wake Forest School of Medicine’s Maya Angelou Center for Health Equity.

 - Objective 1: To conduct urgent community-engaged research and outreach focused on COVID-19 awareness and education to address the widespread misinformation about COVID-19 and promote an evidence-based response to the disease

 - Objective 2: To promote and facilitate inclusion of diverse racial and ethnic populations in COVID-19 clinical trials (prevention, vaccine, therapeutics), reflective of the populations disproportionately affected by the pandemic

 - To use innovative qualitative methods to identify factors that contribute to trustworthiness in COVID-19 information

 - To draw upon community-engaged approaches to improve the COVID-19 messaging and delivery channels targeting communities in NC

 - Understanding the critical drivers of trustworthiness in COVID-19 prevention strategies

 - Delivering acceptable and culturally relevant digital learning aids to convey COVID-19 messaging

 Anissa I. Vines, PhD